 About SCDCThe original correctional system in South Carolina was established in 1866 when the South Carolina Legislature passed an act that created the first state-level prison for felons that were housed in county facilities.
 In 1960, the Governor of South Carolina decided to end the abuses of the correctional system and therefore created a new state agency.
 The agency was named the South Carolina Department of Corrections.
 Today, the Department of Corrections is still a state agency, reporting directly to the Governor.
-The Department of Corrections currently has almost 5,700 employees, 22,000 inmates and operates 26 institutions.
+The Department of Corrections currently has some 5,700 employees, just over 21,000 inmates and operates 24 institutions.

 The History of SCDCChronology of Major Events | Facility Openings and Closings | History Photos |